macoj/swarm_interaction_network/README.md

 * [[Tutorial 1]](Tutorial_1.ipynb)  How to perform simple analyses.

-Here you will find the code for most of the experiments in the papers above.
+Here you will find the code for most of the experiments in the papers bellow:
 ### Towards a Network-based Approach to Analyze Particle Swarm Optimizers
 > Oliveira, Marcos, Carmelo JA Bastos-Filho, and Ronaldo Menezes.
 "Towards a network-based approach to analyze particle swarm optimizers."
 Swarm Intelligence (SIS), 2014 IEEE Symposium on.
 IEEE, 2014.
 ```tex